FlyfocusUAV/Bird-CANdy/README.md

 UAVCAN Node is a device that speaks UAVCAN protocol which is usually used to exchange data between autopilot (e.g. The Cube or Pixhawk running Ardupilot software) and peripherals like GPS, Compass, LEDs, etc.

+Since UAVCAN uses CAN inteface it allows for much longer wires than in case of I2C/SPI/UART/etc. and interference free data exchange due to the use of differential pairs.

 # Advantages of Bird CANdy PCB #
 PCB was designed with hobbyist, DIYers and researchers in mind.
 * Fully Open Source Hardware for non-commercial use